input-output-hk/plutus-pioneer-program/code/week01/README.md

 ### The Ethereum approach

 Ethereum uses a different concept.
-In Etheruem, the script can see everything - the whole blockchain - the opposite extreme of Bitcoin.
+In Ethereum, the script can see everything - the whole blockchain - the opposite extreme of Bitcoin.
 In Bitcoin, the script has very little context, all it can see is the redeemer.
 In Ethereum, the Solidity scripts can see the complete state of the blockchain.

 This makes Ethereum scripts more powerful, but it also comes with problems.
 Because the scripts are so powerful it is difficult to predict what a given script will do and that opens the door to all sorts of security issues and dangers.
 It is very hard for the developers of an Ethereum smart contract to predict everything that can happen.